wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 If you don't run backup jobs, Salesforce charges a minimum of $10,000 to obtain that data.

+## Data Quality

+This is covered in the 211 course and:

+   * Trailhead module: <a target="_blank" href="https://trailhead.salesforce.com/en/modules/data_quality">Data Quality</a> +700
+   <br /><br />

+Topics:

+* Assess, cleanse, and maintain data quality

+* Prevent duplicate records using Duplicate Management

+* Clean and enrich data with data.com, which uses external databases as the basis for cleaning Leads, Contacts, Accounts (not product Opportunities or Assets).

+See validity.com #DemandTools, #PeopleImport, #DupeBlocker and #BriteVerify

+## FieldDump from Salesforce AppExchange

+<a target="_blank" href="https://www.p0p.co.uk/fielddump/">FieldDump</a> is a free add-on that extracts a Data Model to a spreadsheet readable by Microsoft Excel, Google Sheet, etc.

 ## Export / Backup

-Backups in prod (and Sandboxes) can occur Weekly or monthly (not daily).

-Backups in DE (Developer eXperience) orgs can occur Monthly only.

-Output from a backup is a set of 500MB zip file Salesforce emails to you.
+Output from a backup is a set of zip files Salesforce emails to you.

+TODO: Steps to select all fields.
+Do it using automated RPA.

 A backup file is a CSV file for each object, consists of many : one for each object and internal tables:

 ![sf-backup-objects-598x410-28455](https://user-images.githubusercontent.com/300046/44672521-ed619380-a9e5-11e8-9976-992d85a3145d.jpg)